 On behalf of the Swiss Federal Archives, Enter AG developed SIARD Format 1.0 and SIARD Suite 1.0 in 2007 as well as the current SIARD Suite 2.1 in the years 2016-2018.

 2015-2018 the version 2.1 of the SIARD format was specified by the Swiss Federal Archives in cooperation with the EU project E-ARK and the KOST.
 Like version 1.0, SIARD Format 2.1 was endorsed as standard eCH-0165 by the association eCH E-Government Standards.
+In 2021 the DILCIS board has developed and approved the enhanced SIARD Format 2.2.
+Puzzle ITC has been charged by the Swiss Federal Archives to develop SIARD Suite 2.2 in accordance with the enhanced format.

-SIARD Suite 2.1 is the reference implementation for archival of relational databases in the standard SIARD Format 2.1.
+SIARD Suite 2.2 is the reference implementation for archival of relational databases in the standard SIARD Format 2.2.